Student Voices: A High-Schooler’s Perspective App Recommendation: Pinterest

 Faiza Omer

-Faiza Omer has a Masters in Finance from Punjab University.
-She is a highly experienced Communication Coordinator with excellent leadership and project management skills.
-She is skilled in crafting engaging content for various platforms and managing internal and external communications.
-Faiza has received several certificates and awards, demonstrating her proficiency in teamwork, customer service, and administrative expertise.
-As Communication Coordinator at StEPS, she successfully leads and manages multiple client projects.
-Prior to this, she worked at DNATA Emirates Group, providing passenger services and coordinating flight operations.
+Faiza Omer has a Masters in Finance from Punjab University and extensive experience in working across a variety of functional roles.
+Having been part of the StEPS team for the last three years, Faiza manages the company’s HR for Pakistan and the UAE and also supports with operations.
+She is skilled in managing internal and external stakeholder engagement and has received several certificates and awards, demonstrating her proficiency in teamwork, customer service, and administrative expertise.
+Prior to joining StEPS, Faiza worked at DNATA Emirates Group in Dubai providing passenger services and coordinating flight operations.

 Wasim Hashmi Syed